 Why does it matter?
-Because one of the questions that a couple of you, my readers, sent me when I emailed you last week was: “Will my new season hurt?
+Because one of the questions that you, my readers, have asked me is: “Will my new season hurt?
 Why does a new season scare me?”

 Related: Read this week’s whole New Season series:

 - Heavenly Downloads For Your New Season;

 - Heavenly Directives For Your New Season;

 - How To Get Heavenly Design For Your New Season (My #1 Technique); and

 - A Special Offer of “Arise, Shine” and Your 19 FAQs About Entering Your New Season.